 There is still a lot of work to do after the prospect agrees to meet.
 In many cases, a prospect might agree to meet with little information on what you do and your company.
 As a result, you should start from the beginning of your pitch in terms of asking good questions and communicating how you help.

 Your ultimate goal is to close sales for the products that you sell.
 You also probably have a lot of knowledge of your products and can talk about them all day given the opportunity.

-When you combine those two things together, it can be understandable for a salesperson to get a first sales call scheduled and feel confident that they can improvise and work their way toward a conversation about their products and then they will know what say from there because of their depth in terms of product knowledge.
+When you combine those two things together, it can be understandable for a salesperson to get a first sales call scheduled and feel confident that they can improvise and work their way toward a conversation about their products, and then they will know what to say from there because of their depth in terms of product knowledge.
 We label this sales approach and miscue as “winging it”.

 This is not an optimum direction for a couple of reasons.
-First you might appear a little unprepared and this might give off a bad impression.
+First, you might appear a little unprepared and this might give off a bad impression.
 The other thing that is not great about this is that you will give off a strong image of being a salesperson trying to sell something and that might not be the best way to generate leads from first sales call appointments.

 Listen to “SMART Sales System – Module 13: Appointments” on Spreaker.